Explore Medway Logo

 • These visitors include: Fieldfares, Redwings, Bramblings, Bewick’s and Whooper Swans and many kinds of ducks, geese and wading birds.

 Grade 3: Suitable for people who walk regular for up to an hour.
-The walk focuses on building walking time and fitness.
+Grade 3 walks focus on building walking time and fitness.
 Walks will be around 60 minutes and may include some moderate slopes, steps and uneven surfaces.

 Deputy Leader of Medway Council Visits The Just Beat It Walk